anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It all depends on how we look at things, and not how they are in themselves.
+Quote: Change your life today.
+Don't gamble on the future, act now, without delay.

-By: Carl Jung
+By: Simone de Beauvoir